Frequently Asked Questions

 During the rainy season it is sunny in the morning, but it can be quite cool at night and during the afternoon, so bring clothing you can wear in layers – t-shirts, long sleeve shirts, and light sweaters.
 You should also bring a light rain jacket!
 The rainy season is from May to October.

 Is there phone or internet access?

-If students want to make phone calls, they can purchase calling cards and use local pay phones.
+If students want to make phone calls, they can purchase SIM cards to buy internet packages and make phone calls.
 Most students tend to use Skype, Facetime, Google Hangouts, Facebook Messenger Video to keep in touch with family and friends.
 If you haven’t used those interfaces before, we’d recommend having your family set up accounts with one of them before you come down in order to maintain communication.